carlosrasensio-zz/MarvelApp/README.md

     - *Router* - creates and instances the view through the SceneDelegate.
     - *NetworkManager* - responsible for making API calls.
-    - *RequestHandler* - responsible for creating service URL.
+    - *URLHandler* - responsible for creating service URL.

     - *Constants* - app useful data.
 In this case, especially in order to generate the URL.
     - *Tests* - all the files needed to make model and network Unit Testing.